 It is obtained from bitter almonds or made synthetically.
 Therefore, it is always vegan.
 Mandelic acid is a skincare ingredient mostly used in exfoliating products.

 Mandelic acid belongs to AHA acids and it is effective but gentle on the skin.
 Now let’s dive into it and see what properties this vegan active ingredient has.

 What Is Mandelic Acid?
 What Is Mandelic Acid Made Of?

 Mandelic acid is an alpha-hydroxy acid.
 It belongs to a group of chemical exfoliants.
 And it is a very popular active skincare ingredient.

 Alpha-hydroxy acids aka AHAs are also called fruit acids.
 Therefore, they are mostly derived from fruit and vegetables.
-In addition to mandelic acid, AHAs also include glycolic acid, lactic acid, salicylic acid, and others.
+In addition to mandelic acid, AHAs also include glycolic acid, lactic acid, citric acid, malic acid, and others.

 Bitter almonds are not usually the ones we eat.
 In their raw form and in large quantities, bitter almonds are poisonous.
 The amount dangerous to human health starts already at five pieces.

 Mandelic acid was first discovered in the 19th century by a German pharmacist.
 He heated an extract of bitter almonds with dilute hydrochloric acid.
 Nowadays, mandelic acid is also industrially obtained from benzaldehyde and hydrocyanic acid.